 Grown in: Assam, Kolkata, Bihar, Odisha and the sub-Himalayan tract from Kumaon to Garhwal.

 10. Chakotra/Batabi Lebu (Pomelo):

-An unusual member of the citrus family, chakotras or pomelos have the taste of a slightly sour grapefruit without the bitterness and acidity, coupled with gorgeous floral overtones.
-Pomelos came to India from Balavia in Indonesia, which is the reason for their other local name, Batabi-Lebu.
-The fruit even features in cultural celebrations – in the Garo Hills of Meghalaya, locals perform a “pomelo dance”, which entails spinning a cord-tied pomelo around the waist.
+An irregular individual from the citrus family, chakotras or pomelos have the flavor of a marginally sharp grapefruit without the harshness and corrosiveness, combined with lovely flower suggestions.
+Pomelos came to India from Balavia in Indonesia, which is the explanation behind their other neighborhood name, Batabi-Lebu.
+The fruit even includes in social festivals – in the Garo Hills of Meghalaya, local people play out a “pomelo move”, which involves turning a line tied pomelo around the abdomen.

 Grown in: Northeast India, West Bengal and some areas of Karnataka and Kerala

 A nourishment rich wild berry, karondas are pink hued organic products with minor seeds at its center.
 The tissue of the crude natural product is uncompromising with a tart flavour that tastes delicious when eaten with a sprinkling of shake salt.
 Getting to be delicate, tasty and purple tinted as they ripen, karondas a decent substitute in formulas that call for cranberries.
 A incredible wellspring of normal gelatin, these berries are likewise usually utilized in jams and sweet pickles.

 Grown in: The Siwalik Hills of Bihar and West Bengal, the Western Ghats and the Nilgiri Hills

 12. Bilimbi (Tree Sorrel):